Consumer Liaison Group (CLG)

 Eric Bryant and Drew Landry are active participants at stakeholder committees at ISO-NE.
 Our office advocates for cost savings for ratepayers with greatest emphasis on the cost of transmission projects and market rule changes.

 The NMISA, a non-profit entity responsible for the administration of the northern Maine transmission system and electric power markets in Aroostook and Washington counties, with a load of approximately 130 MW.
 The NMISA is responsible for providing an independent, objective and non-discriminatory administration of all transmission access, transmission information access, and related functions, and will monitor and operate the markets in Northern Maine for energy, ancillary, and other services.
 The NMISA administers the transmission systems of the investor-owned and cooperatively-owned utilities in Northern Maine, and its members also include all municipally-owned utilities, generators, suppliers of energy, and large retail customers operating in the service area.
 Eric Bryant, Senior Counsel is an Alternate to Brad Ritz who serves on the stakeholder Board as a small customer representative.

 Powers and duties.
 The advisory council shall evaluate telecommunications relay services in this State and shall advise providers of telecommunications relay services regarding telecommunications relay service matters, including, but not limited to, the development of training standards and an evaluation of the service being provided, including the quality and availability of that service.
 The advisory council may enter into contracts with telecommunications relay service providers for the purpose of providing telecommunications relay services.

-Liz Wyman, Senior Counsel was appointed by the Public Advocate to serve on the Advisory Council.
+The Public Advocate serves on the Advisory Council.